Online Cook

 Tips & Tricks (5)

-Whip your egg whites and sugar over a double boiler until the mixture reaches 160°F to pasteurize the eggs, then whip off heat for a silky, stable meringue that won't weep or collapse.
+Whip egg whites over a double boiler until they reach 160°F (71°C) to pasteurize them, then continue whisking off heat for a glossy, stable meringue that won't weep or collapse.

 Fire Icon